Anthropic principle: Dimensions of spacetime

 There are two kinds of dimensions: spatial (bidirectional) and temporal (unidirectional).
-Let the number of spatial dimensions be N and the number of temporal dimensions be T. That N = 3 and T = 1, setting aside the compactified dimensions invoked by string theory and undetectable to date, can be explained by appealing to the physical consequences of letting N differ from 3 and T differ from 1.
+Let the number of spatial dimensions be N and the number of temporal dimensions be T. That N = 3 and T = 1—setting aside the compactified dimensions invoked by string theory which have been, to date, undetected—can be explained by appealing to the physical consequences of letting N differ from 3 and T differ from 1.
 The argument is often of an anthropic character and possibly the first of its kind, albeit before the complete concept came into vogue.

 The implicit notion that the dimensionality of the universe is special is first attributed to Gottfried Wilhelm Leibniz, who in the Discourse on Metaphysics suggested that the world is "the one which is at the same time the simplest in hypothesis and the richest in phenomena".
 Immanuel Kant argued that 3-dimensional space was a consequence of the inverse square law of universal gravitation.
 While Kant's argument is historically important, John D. Barrow said that it "gets the punch-line back to front: it is the three-dimensionality of space that explains why we see inverse-square force laws in Nature, not vice-versa" (Barrow 2002:204).

 In 1920, Paul Ehrenfest showed that if there is only a single time dimension and more than three spatial dimensions, the orbit of a planet about its Sun cannot remain stable.
 The same is true of a star's orbit around the center of its galaxy.
-Ehrenfest also showed that if there are an even number of spatial dimensions, then the different parts of a wave impulse will travel at different speeds.
-If there are $5 + 2k$ spatial dimensions, where k is a positive whole number, then wave impulses become distorted.
+Ehrenfest also showed that if there are an even number of spatial dimensions and at least four, then the different parts of a wave impulse will travel at different speeds.
+If there are an odd number of spatial dimensions and at least five, then wave impulses become distorted.
 In 1922, Hermann Weyl claimed that Maxwell's theory of electromagnetism can be expressed in terms of an action only for a four-dimensional manifold.
 Finally, Tangherlini showed in 1963 that when there are more than three spatial dimensions, electron orbitals around nuclei cannot be stable; electrons would either fall into the nucleus or disperse.